alxptr/angular2-di-helper/README.md

 ## Use

-In general, you **don't need** configure the providers in the main application module.
-You must configure your providers at the main AppModule **only if you use the Singleton annotation** or you have a special configuration of providers, for example:
+In general, you **don't need** configure the providers at the main application module.
+You must configure your providers at the main application module **only if you use the Singleton annotation** or you have a special configuration of providers, for example:

 ```typescript